neondatabase/website/next/content/docs/manage/endpoints.md

                             |---- database (mydb)
 ```

 Endpoints can be  managed independently of branches.
-For example, you can create and delete endpoints as necessary, assigning them to the branch you want to connect to.
-However, creating an endpoint is only permitted if you have a branch without an endpoint, as an endpoint must be assigned to a branch.
-Also, a branch can have only one endpoint.
-Attempting to create an endpoint for a branch that already has an endpoint results in an error.
+For example, you can assign an endpoint to the branch you want to connect to or remove an endpoint from a branch by deleting it.

-Tier limits define the number of endpoints that you can create in a Neon project and the compute resources (vCPUs and RAM) available to an endpoint.
-The Neon [Free Tier](/docs/introduction/technical-preview-free-tier) allows up to 3 endpoints.
+Tier limits define the number of endpoints that you can have in a Neon project and the compute resources (vCPUs and RAM) available to an endpoint.
+The Neon [Free Tier](/docs/introduction/technical-preview-free-tier) allows up to 3 endpoints per project.

-## Create an endpoint

-To create an endpoint:

-1. In the Neon Console, select **Endpoints**.
-1. Select **New endpoint**.
-1. On the **Create endpoint** dialog, select a branch to assign the endpoint to.
-The branch you select must not have an associated endpoint.
-1. Choose wether to enable connection pooling.
-Enabling connection pooling increases the number of connections that the endpoint can support.
-For more information, see [Connection pooling](/docs/connect/connection-pooling).
-1. Click **Create endpoint**.

 ## View endpoints